joshuaword2alt/FFmpeg-Builds/README.md

 All of those can be optionally combined with any combination of addins.
 * `4.4` to build from the 4.4 release branch instead of master.
 * `debug` to not strip debug symbols from the binaries.
 This increases the output size by about 250MB.

+this is a fork from this one https://github.com/joshuaword2alt/FFmpeg